analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 ### MAU / QAU

 -   helpful if a product is used on less frequent basis
--   scenarios where MAU could decline but QAU increases
--   NEXT STEP BOOKMARK (list 2 examples of the above bullet)
+-   is the QAU driven by folks coming back each month or folks coming back once per quarter

 ### Why look at active user ratios vs absolute counts

 -   both are helpful to give a read on the engagement health of the business
--   various counts can indicate if the active user base is growing or not
+-   counts can indicate if the active user base is growing or not
 -   active user ratios help assess the stickiness of the user base even if overall counts are declining (i.e. small active user base but those that are active are highly active)
--   helpful to look at ratio of active to inactivates as well (absolute counts could be increasing but share of active population could be declining)
--   counts could be driven up by large sign up volume and ratios can spotlight if folks are sticking around
+-   i.e. an active count increase could be driven up by large sign up volume and ratios can spotlight if folks are sticking around
+-   additionally, product teams look at proportion of actives of vs all qualified users(absolute counts could be increasing but share of active population could be declining)

 ------------------------------------------------------------------------